 A recent study estimates that only 17 per cent of Canadian families have access to registered child care (Mikkonen and Raphael, 2010).
 High-quality early childhood education positively affects all children, but particularly those living in socioeconomically deprived circumstances.
 As one study found, “High-quality early childhood education targeted at high-risk groups from a very early age (one year or earlier) can result in significant positive cognitive and academic achievement outcomes as well as greater adult self-sufficiency … The most successful programs combine intensive high-quality preschool with some home visits to improve the home-learning environment” (Geddes, Haw, and Frank, 2010).
 Thus, there is potential for accessible child care programs to positively impact the health outcomes of Albertan children, and, subsequently, adults.

 The APHA has a history of supporting accessible child care initiatives.
-For instance, in 1986 the APHA passed the following resolution: “Be it resolved that APHA recommend that CPHA urge the Department of National Health and Welfare to initiate the development of a shared program with the provincial and territorial governments to provide a system of child care that is comprehensive and accessible to all Canadians and that this system provide standards for care.”
+For instance, in 1986, the APHA passed the following resolution: “Be it resolved that APHA recommend that CPHA urge the Department of National Health and Welfare to initiate the development of a shared program with the provincial and territorial governments to provide a system of child care that is comprehensive and accessible to all Canadians and that this system provide standards for care.”

 Recently, the Government of Alberta has implemented a province-wide pilot program, Early Learning and Child Care (ELCC) Centres, which provides child care for children aged 0 to 6 years with maximum fees of $25 per day.
 This program has created ELCC Centres, which provide supports for children with diverse needs and implement an early learning care curriculum.
 Some ELCC Centres were set to become operational on May 1, 2017, with others opening throughout the duration of 2017.
 For more information about this program, click here.
 The Alberta government’s recent initiative to subsidize child care could better ensure high-quality early education, and capitalize on this opportunity to improve the health of Alberta’s population.